Emivvvvv/btc-vanity/README.md

 # <img src='images/bitcoin.svg' height='22'> <img src='images/ethereum.png' height='22'> btc-vanity

 A blazingly fast vanity address generator written with the Rust programming language.
-Supporting Bitcoin, and Ethereum.
+Supporting Bitcoin and Ethereum.

 With btc-vanity, you can generate wallets that has custom addresses with prefixes, suffixes, substrings, or even regex patterns.